aeble/SSH-AttackPod/README.md

 ## Testing the SSH-AttackPod

-When your SSH-AttackPod is running, all login attempts are being send to the Netwatch project. **This may include any attempt of you to test the system or when you try to login with your normal username and password for your system!**
+When your SSH-AttackPod is running, all login attempts are being sent to the Netwatch project. **This may include any attempt of you to test the system or when you try to login with your normal username and password for your system!**

-If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by adding NETWATCH_TEST_MODE=true to your `.env` file.
+If you want to test whether the AttackPod is working as expected, you can enable *TEST_MODE* by adding `NETWATCH_TEST_MODE=true` to your `.env` file.
 This will configure the AttackPod to register and submit the attacks, but the backend will discard them and not take further action.

 *Please remember to revert this change once you have completed your testing!*